Pakistan Resolution 1940

 Pakistan Resolution presented in Iqbal Park Lahore

-By the end of the nineteenth century, the Muslims had come to the belief that Muslims and Hindus could never live together and any hope for Hindu-Muslim unity was not fated to be materialized such thoughts were so many times expressed both individually and collectively by Muslim quarter.
-Muslim thinkers from time to time had diverted the attention of Muslims toward separatism.
-The names of Allama Iqbal, Jamal-ud-Din Afghani, Sir Syed Ahmad Khan, Chaudhary Rahmat Ali, Muhammad Abdul Qadir Bilgrami, and Maulana Hasrat Muhani are especially notable in this connection.
-These Muslim thinkers after having minutely studied the affairs of the Muslim community of India and reached the conclusion that the only way to the establishment of peace in the subcontinent was to raise the 45 status of Muslim majority provinces to an independent state.
+Muslim thinkers from time to time diverted the attention of Muslims toward separatism.
+Their names are Allama Iqbal, Jamal-ud-Din Afghani, Sir Syed Ahmad Khan, Chaudhary Rahmat Ali, Muhammad Abdul Qadir Bilgrami, and Maulana Hasrat Muhani are especially notable in this connection.
+These Muslim thinkers after having minutely studied the affairs of the Muslim community of India reached the conclusion that the only way to the establishment of peace in the subcontinent was to raise the 45 status of Muslim majority provinces to an independent state.
 This thought of separatism gradually gained popularity among the Muslims in India.

-3. That adequate effective and mandatory safeguards should be specially provided in the constitution for minorities in the units and in the regions for the protection of their religious, cultural, economic, political, administrative, and other rights and interests in consultation with them and in a majority adequate, effective and mandatory safeguards shall be specially provided in the constitution for them and other minorities for the protection of their religious, cultural, economic, political, administrative and other rights and interests in consultation with them.
+3. Adequate effective and mandatory safeguards should be specially provided in the constitution for minorities in the units and in the regions for the protection of their religious, cultural, economic, political, administrative, and other rights and interests in consultation with them and in a majority adequate, effective and mandatory safeguards shall be specially provided in the constitution for them and other minorities for the protection of their religious, cultural, economic, political, administrative and other rights and interests in consultation with them.

 Pakistan Movement from 1857 to 1947

-The Pakistan Movement from 1857 to 1947 is important for the creation of Pakistan.
+Pakistan Movement of Freedom from 1857 to 1947

 Pakistan Movement from 1857 to 1947